 You may have heard people mention that they grow their fruits, veggies and flowers in raised garden beds and wondered why on earth they would fill a box with dirt rather than just planting directly into the ground or using pretty pots.
 I assembled a raised bed myself this weekend so I thought I’d share some of the benefits with you and then go through … Continue reading Why raised garden beds?

 They’re here!!!
 Your seeds have arrived, you’ve purchased some potting soil and you’re ready to get started.
 You may have noticed that some of your seed packets suggest sowing directly (outdoors) and either they indicate a minimum temperature requirement or they state that you should wait until after the last frost.
 Other seeds require starting indoors.
 I typically separate my seeds into two groups, start … Continue reading When do I plant these?

 At this point you have decided on a gardening style that suits your desires and meets your lifestyle requirements.
 You’ve prepared a gardening environment, be it pots, raised beds or a nicely tilled plot, and you’re ready for the exciting part — buying SEEDS!! (the clouds part, crepuscular rays shine down and angelic singing can be heard) I get it, you’re excited!!
 Hold your horses, … Continue reading What does it all mean?

-As a young professional the idea of starting a garden of your own may seem daunting.
+Numerous reasons…For many young professionals the idea of starting a garden may seem daunting.
 Ever spent hours googling immaculate gardens only to find yourself feeling overwhelmed?
 Did you think, “I don’t have time for that” or possibly “that must be so expensive” or even the tried and true “maybe when I retire”??
 You’re not alone.
-As a young professional who spends her time … Continue reading Why start a blog?
+As a young professional who spends her time fighting the … Continue reading Why start a blog?